 |Day 9.
 Awassa – Goba.

-Tranfer from Awassa to Goba.
-In the way up we will have several chances for birdwatching.
+Tranfer from the Rift Valley up to Goba.
+The road crosses some impressive landscapes as we keep gaining elevation over the valley.
+During the day we will do several stops to enjoy the birdlife around.
 Birds here may include Abyssian Woodpecker, Red-billed Chough, Lammergeier, Steppe Eagle, African Snipe, Rouget’s Rail, Thick-billed Raven, Abyssian Catbird, White-backed Blac Tit, Wattled Ibis, Abyssian Ground Thrush, Cape Eagle Owl and, if lucky, Abyssinian Owl!

 Days 10 & 11.
 Bale National Park – Negele.